MischaU8/yumyum/curves/create-clean-outline-from-overlapping-curves_kB0W5Ncnbm8.md

-yum yum Floyd here with a quick tip for creating a clean outline from overlapping curves and plasticity simply select the faces you'd like to produce a new curve from and use the keyboard shortcut shift d to generate a new curve
+yum yum Floyd here with a quick tip for creating a clean outline from overlapping curves in Plasticity simply select the faces you'd like to produce a new curve from and use the keyboard shortcut shift d to generate a new curve